squidfunk/mkdocs-material/docs/getting-started.md

 ### Changing the color palette

-Material defines a default hue for every primary and accent color on Google's material design [color palette][5].
+Material defines a default hue for every primary and accent color on Google's Material Design [color palette][6].
 This makes it very easy to change the overall look of the theme.
 Just set the primary and accent colors using the following variables in your `mkdocs.yml`: